Contentstack-Solutions/some-extensions/README.md

 ## Bulk Operation extension
-This custom extension allow users to perform Publish, Unpublish, and Delete actions in bulk.
+This custom dashboard extension allow users to perform Publish, Unpublish, and Delete actions in bulk.
+This extension will also work for custom fields extension.

 **Steps:**
 1. Set Default state to Full Width.